IvonJanssen/dissect-docs/docs/source/index.rst

 Key features
 ------------

-Dissect is a powerful artifact extractor and parser that saves you a lot of time.
+Dissect is a powerful artefact extractor and parser that saves you a lot of time.
 With Dissect you can:

-* Quickly **extract** artifacts from any source (like EWF, Kape, DD, VDI, PVM)
+* Quickly **extract** artefacts from any source (like EWF, Kape, DD, VDI, PVM)
-* Access artifacts from almost any **OS** (like Windows, macOS, Linux/Unix, ESXi)
+* Access artefacts from almost any **OS** (like Windows, macOS, Linux/Unix, ESXi)
 * Access almost any **filesystem** (like NTFS, EXT, XFS, QNX6)
 * **Parse** (binary) logs, registry entries, cookies, history and more
 * **Export** findings to Text, JSON, CSV or stream to datastores like Splunk, Elastic, MySQL